phil303/Foo/variable_declarations_const_vs_let_vs_var.md

 })();
 ```

-Declaring `var` inside the loop the first time meant we were mutating it on each pass.
+Declaring `var` like we did meant we were actually mutating it on each pass.
 It's the same variable at the function scope.

 Let's illustrate another issue with var: